At the Conference

 Chris Haynes

-Assistant Professor, Political Science, University of New Haven
+Associate Professor, Political Science, University of New Haven

 Learn More Close

-Dr. Chris Haynes is an Assistant Professor of Political Science at the University of New Haven.
+Dr. Chris Haynes is an Associate Professor of Political Science at the University of New Haven.
 Dr. Haynes is also director of the University’s Model UN program, Mayor’s Advisory Commission, and Washington Internship Institute program.
 Dr. Haynes is an expert on framing, public opinion, voting, and migration.
 He has a number of publications including his well-cited book, Framing Immigrants: News Coverage, Public Opinion, and Policy.

 Karen J. Vogel Faculty Seminar: